-Fine-Tuning GPT-4o-Mini for Blog Post Generation
+Fine-Tuning GPT-4o-Mini to Generate Blog Articles

 Method | Advantages | Disadvantages | Application Scenarios |